-Make it mine: tips for developing and refining a personal, internal sense of the piece
+Tips for developing and refining a personal, internal sense of the piece:

-Continue to connect the piece to a personal story.
+• Continue to connect the piece to a personal story.
 The students could even write the story out themselves-perhaps make their own written "ballade."

-Deep knowing: tips for securing memory
+Tips for securing memory:

-- Be able to start from three different spots on each page. - Be able to play the piece from memory at three or more different tempos. - Be able to play the coda "cold" from memory.

-• Be able to name the LH chords in the B section.
+- Be able to start from three different spots on each page. - Be able to play the piece from memory at three or more different tempos. - Be able to play the coda "cold" from memory. - Be able to name the LH chords in the B section.

-Final stages: tips for ensuring performance readiness, maintaining freshness and spontaneity, and reinforcing an expressive personal connection
+Tips for ensuring performance readiness, maintaining freshness and spontaneity, and reinforcing an expressive personal connection: